Unpack finance and operations matters to make better business decisions for your organisation.

 Deferred tax: Back to basics

 Is deferred tax still taxing?
 Deferred tax has traditionally been one of the most difficult accounting concepts to comprehend and apply.
-This workshop is designed to reinforce your practical knowledge and enhance your awareness of complexities in this area.
+This workshop is designed to reinforce your knowledge and enhance your awareness of complexities in this area.

 Objectives